meuleman/gae-init-docs/main/templates/tutorial/create.md

 ```

-### Finalise Contact Creation
+### Finalise

-Before we can actually test the contact creation there are couple of things
+Before we can start testing the creation of new contacts in our phonebook
-that we have to complete.
+there are a couple of things we have to complete.

 #### Import contact.py

-We will have to import the `contact.py` in the `main.py`,
+We need to refer to the `contact.py` file in the `main.py` file,
 because otherwise the Flask application won't be able to figure out the
 routing rules.
 Include the following line bellow the rest of the imports
 in the `main.py` file.